Content of this article:

 As an open source free software, Clonezilla can be used to clone or backup hard drive.
 Since it works with most of the operating systems largely used in company or home, many people love to use Clonezilla, especially when they want to upgrade hard drive with a new one.
 In this case, you can use Clonezilla disk to disk clone feature to clone a hard drive to another without reinstalling Windows and programs.

-However, the destination drive to replace the old one is generally not the same size as the source drive - it could be larger or smaller.
-And because of the excellent performance and increasingly cheap price of SSDs, many users would like to clone larger HDD to smaller SSD using Clonezilla recently.
+However, the target drive is generally not the same size as the source drive in practical - it could be larger or smaller.
+And because of the excellent performance and increasingly affordable price of SSDs, many users would choose to clone larger HDD to smaller SSD using Clonezilla.
 If you happen to be in this situation, you can make some extra efforts to get this done, or try an easier alternative directly.

-Officially, Clonezilla requires the destination partition to receive the clone to be equal or larger than the source one.
-Therefore, the only way to get this done is to shrink the source partition to fit the destination partition.
+Officially, Clonezilla requires the destination partition to be equal to or larger than the source one.
+So the only way to get Clonezilla copy to smaller disk is to shrink the source partition to fit the destination partition first.

 Then, let's learn how to clone larger drive to smaller one with clonezilla: